fbef0102/Game-Private_Plugin/Plugin_插件/Anti_Griefer_防惡意路人/sm_regexfilter/readme.md

                 "chatpattern"		"fuck 'CASELESS'" // dirty word you want to ban, CASELESS is flag, which means ignore Case "chatpattern"		"shit 'CASELESS'"
-                "replace"			"****" // Replace the matches with a string "warn"				"Silence 5 mins, Don't say that!" // Warn the client they are violating the matching rules "action"			"sm_gag #%u 5;sm_slap #%u 30"  // server executes an RCON command, to see more cmds: https://wiki.alliedmods.net/Admin_commands_(sourcemod)#Basic_Commands
+                "replace"			"****" // Replace the matches with a string "warn"				"Don't say that!" // Warn the client they are violating the matching rules "action"			"sm_slap #%u 30"  // server executes an RCON command, to see more cmds: https://wiki.alliedmods.net/Admin_commands_(sourcemod)#Basic_Commands
                 "limit"				"3" // Limit the amount of times such a pattern may be spoken "forgive"			"4000" //Allow for forgiveness of one violation every x seconds "punish"			"sm_ban #%u 180" // Enforce the limit with a punishment RCON command